russellgordon/ics4u-2023-24/src/site/notes/Activities/Using Observable Classes, Part 2.md

 ![Screenshot 2024-01-18 at 10.13.19 PM.png](/img/user/Media/Screenshot%202024-01-18%20at%2010.13.19%E2%80%AFPM.png)

-We can run the query right on the database – adjusting it somewhat to compensate for the somewhat odd naming convention used by SwiftData:
+We can run the query right on the database – adjusting somewhat to compensate for the somewhat odd naming convention used by SwiftData:

 ![Screenshot 2024-01-18 at 10.13.36 PM.png](/img/user/Media/Screenshot%202024-01-18%20at%2010.13.36%E2%80%AFPM.png)

 And... that's enough for now.

-Time to 😎 or  💤.
+Time to 😎 or  💤... whatever feels right.

+It's the weekend.